Exceptional high-risk pregnancy care in central Virginia

 - On-site neonatal intensive care—Chippenham's Level III Neonatal Intensive Care Unit (NICU) provides around-the-clock care for the tiniest and most critically ill infants.

-- Advanced pediatric services—If your baby has a condition that will require additional medical care during childhood, you can take comfort knowing we offer a full range of pediatric services, including emergency, hospital and specialty care on-site.
+- Advanced pediatric services—If your baby has a condition that will require additional medical care during childhood, you can take comfort in knowing we offer a full-range of pediatric services, including emergency, hospital and specialty care on-site.

-- Renowned treatment for neonatal abstinence syndrome (NAS)—In partnership with Johnston-Willis Hospital in Richmond, we were the first in central Virginia to treat newborns with withdrawal symptoms caused by NAS.
-Our maternal addiction program offers respectful care and support to moms, infants and families affected by substance abuse.
+- Renowned treatment for neonatal abstinence syndrome (NAS)—In partnership with Johnston-Willis Hospital in Richmond, we were the first in central Virginia to treat newborns with withdrawal symptoms caused by neonatal abstinence syndrome.
+Our maternal addiction program through our prenatal care team offers respectful care and support to moms, infants and families affected by substance abuse.

 High-risk pregnancy conditions we treat